 Part of the Match Group portfolio, Tinder is more popular than Bumble.
 You’ve got the potential to meet more women, particularly if you’re in a more rural area where Bumble users are few and far between.

 And upgrading to TinderPlus gives you the ability to manually change your location so you can swipe on and match with all those pretty city girls.

 But guys outnumber gals on Tinder 2:1, so you’ve got competition for the most attractive women in your area.
 These icebreaker messages will have perfect “10s” responding in no time flat.

 Tinder is also better than Bumble if you’re more on the "hookups" end of the relationship spectrum.
 While you’ll find women looking for everything from one-night stands to long-term relationships, it’s likely easier to find the former on Tinder than Bumble.

-On Bumble, only women can send the first message – you sit back and wait for her to come to you.
+On Bumble, only women can send the first message (with the exception of sending a Compliment to a potential match).
+You have to sit back and wait for her to come to you.
 So if you’ve ever been told you qualify for man-dime status, Bumble is the way to go.